Skip to main content

 • Device EUI (DevEUI)

-• Device Profile → choose the STICKER profile you created
+• Device Profile → select the STICKER profile you created

 • Device Address (DevAddr)